Cloud-repos/SC-900-Prep/README.md

 Day 5

-4/3/2022 Update: Something came up and I was not able to attend ehte 2/7-8 Microsoft Training Days.
+4/3/2022 Update: Something came up and I was not able to attend the 2/7-8 Microsoft Training Days.
 I had annotated the details for each of the training days.
 Which I will keep here for reference.
 I have also looked up the [upcomming training days](https://training-days-en-ie-staging.azurewebsites.net/en-ie/training-days/security/security-compliance-and-identity-fundamentals#security), but I will not register until later when I know for sure I can attend.

     Details for Microsoft Training Day one:
     * Introduction